 Frequently asked questions (FAQs) about Fall 2021

-Many students are wondering what the fall academic term will be like.
-What you can be sure of is that SASS is here to help you, regardless of your year or program.
+For Fall 2021, SASS is here to help you, regardless of your year or program.
 Our FAQs page is one place to start, or you might explore content in the tabs at the top of this page.
 Welcome to SASS!

 SASS is here to help you be successful with study habits, note-taking skills, essay, report, and dissertation writing, time management, math problem-solving, and more.
 Students can start with our online resources, which are available 24/7 on our website and cover a variety of topics related to writing and academic skills.
 Students can also book individualized 1:1 appointments with professional writing consultants, English-as-additional-language consultants, and academic skills specialists.
 Currently, these appointments are online using an integrated tool in our online booking system.
 Find out more about booking an appointment here.

 Yes!
 SASS has developed Academics 101, a series of free and interactive online tutorials to help incoming students develop essential academic and writing skills.
-Students can do any or all of the seven tutorials at their own pace while learning how to be successful in an online learning environment.
+Students can do any or all of the seven tutorials at their own pace while learning how to be successful in the Queen’s learning environment.
 Academics 101 concludes by showing students how to make a plan to succeed throughout their first six weeks at Queen’s.
 Starting 2nd year?
 We have you covered.
 Check out Levelling up: Essential skills for second-year success.
 Learn more about the supports available to 2nd year students.

-For Fall 2021, our workshop and drop-in programs will be delivered both in-person and remotely, using a variety of platforms.
+For Fall 2021, our workshop and drop-in programs will be delivered both in-person and online, using a variety of platforms.
 Our first-year transition workshops will feature live sessions and duplicate 50-minute Zoom sessions on a range of academic skills and writing topics, including foundations of success for humanities and STEM disciplines, reading and notetaking skills, tackling math problems, focus and motivation, and other timely topics; peer volunteers will give a short presentation at the start of each session, providing clear and actionable strategies for improving learning, then lead group discussion on the topic of each workshop.
 Grad students, please note: we’re also adding a grad-specific workshop series.
-Additionally, we will offer the twice-a-week Write Nights , and Grad Writing Lab.
+Additionally, we will offer the twice-a-week Write Nights and Grad Writing Lab.
 Please check our Upcoming Events section and social media feeds for the most current information.

 - Our popular Write Nights program, where students learn about and practice English academic writing, will be on Zoom this fall.